-- (a) If the turtle has not yet been processed on a given night, confirm and record species identity (see Figure 1), check for tags (see Section 5.4) and record tag numbers. - (b) Measure and tag the turtle, as instructed by the team leader.
+- (a) If the turtle has not yet been processed on a given night, confirm and record species identity (see Figure 1), check for tags (see Section 6.4) and record tag numbers. - (b) Measure and tag the turtle, as instructed by the team leader.
 The appropriate time to approach and tag a turtle varies with the skills and experience of the animal handler, species of turtle, density of nesting (which can vary widely between seasons) and presence of other beach users, such as tourists.
-The appropriate time to check for tags and tag turtles must be determined by the team leader. - (c) Desirable minimum data requirements are: full names of tagger and recorder, location, date, time, species, tag numbers, activity, position on the beach and carapace measurements.
-Care must be taken to fill in the datasheets correctly and clearly.
+The appropriate time to check for tags and tag turtles must be determined by the team leader.

+(c) Desirable minimum data requirements are: full names of tagger and recorder, location, date, time, species, tag numbers, activity, position on the beach (GPS co-ordinates of the nest/body pit/apex of the track) and carapace measurements.
+Care must be taken to fill in the datasheets correctly, clearly and completely.
 Data entry is difficult if a form is incomplete or difficult to read.